-Taliban say mystery crash in Afghanistan was US aircraft
+US says mystery crash in Afghanistan was US Air Force plane

 But the acting director for Ariana Airlines, Mirwais Mirzakwal, dismissed reports that one the company’s aircraft had crashed.
 The state-owned airline also released a statement on its website saying all its aircraft were operational and safe.

 The mountainous Ghazni province sits in the foothills of the Hindu Kush mountains and is bitterly cold in winter.
-The Taliban currently control or hold sway over around half the country.

-The last major commercial air crash in Afghanistan occurred in 2005, when a Kam Air flight from the western city of Herat to Kabul crashed into the mountains as it tried to land in snowy weather.

-The war, however, has seen a number of deadly crashes of military aircraft.
-One of the most spectacular occurred in 2013 when an American Boeing 747 cargo jet crashed shortly after takeoff from Bagram airbase north of Kabul en route to Dubai in the United Arab Emirates.
-All seven crew member were killed.
-The U.S. National Transportation Safety Board investigation found that large military vehicles were inadequately secured and had shifted during flight, causing damage to the control systems that “rendered the airplane uncontrollable.”

 Gannon reported from Islamabad.
-Associated Press writers Jon Gambrell, Aya Batrawy and David Rising contributed to this report from Dubai, United Arab Emirates and Tameem Akhgar from Kabul, Afghanistan.
+Associated Press writers Jon Gambrell, Aya Batrawy and David Rising contributed to this report from Dubai, United Arab Emirates; Tameem Akhgar from Kabul, Afghanistan, and Robert Burns from Washington.